-- [] labels must be defined inside square brackets - ',' character which delimiters basic part and optional part of data

-";" - the semicolon character means the beginning of a comment.
-All characters from ";,, to the end of line are ignored.
+- [] labels must be defined inside square brackets - character which delimiters basic part and optional part of data - "," character which delimites basic pair and optional pair of additional states and ";" the semicolon character means the beginning of a comment.
+All characters from ";" to the end of line are ignored.
 Comment can be on individual line or in the end of definition line.